Really the only way is to try them, and sometimes that means you have to buy them, unless you can borrow.

 I have 8 tables.

 1 from Jorgen Sorensen, 2 from Earthlite, 1 from Stronglite (Earthlite Sister Company), 1 from Firm n Fold, 2 from Aldi and 1 from a random internet source.
 There are consequences and benefits to each of them.
-Please do call me for a chat about my experiences with them all.
+Please do comment below for a chat if you have questions or want to know more about my experiences with them all.